nolx1101/csc5093/README.md

 ### Key Files:
 - **Visual_Resume.twbx**: Tableau workbook containing all visualizations.
 - **Details_Visual_Resume_Module7.ipynb**: Notebook file explaining the visualizations and their creation.

+## 11. Module 7 - Final Presentation Story Outline

+This module outlines the final presentation for the **Border Crossing Analysis Project**, leveraging Tableau’s storytelling features.
+The document provides context, goals, and the sequence of visual elements used in the story.

+### Context
+- **Audience**: Policymakers, economists, transportation planners, and regional stakeholders.
+- **Technology**: Tableau's interactive dashboard and storytelling tools.

+### Goal
+To analyze and present border crossing trends, regional differences, and transportation mode distributions, providing insights for infrastructure optimization and resource planning.

+### Key Story Points
+1. **Texas Insights**:
+   - Focuses on border crossing data specific to Texas.
+2. **Pedestrian Crossings**:
+   - Highlights trends in pedestrian crossings across regions.
+3. **U.S.-Canada Border**:
+   - Analyzes northern border crossing activity.
+4. **San Ysidro Port Analysis**:
+   - Detailed insights into one of the busiest U.S.-Mexico ports.
+5. **Peak Month: August**:
+   - Explores trends in the highest activity month for crossings.

+### Key Files
+- **Border_Crossing_Analysis.twb**: Tableau workbook containing the analysis and stories.
+- **Module 7 Final Presentation Story Outline.docx**: Document outlining the presentation story.
+- **README.md**: Documentation for the project.

 ## 11. Git Repository
 All files are organized and version-controlled using Git.
 The complete repository is available for viewing and cloning via GitHub.